 The Forsaken language of Gutterspeak exists entirely so that Horde and Alliance players cannot communicate with each other in-game.
 In lore, the Forsaken remember their human lives, and can speak Common just fine, although one Forsaken claims to have lost the ability to understand his former family's language after rising from the dead.

-And with the arrival of Mo P, Pandaren player characters are unable to talk to Pandaren of the opposite faction despite coming from the same fairly small island.
+With the arrival of Mists of Pandaria, Pandaren player characters are unable to talk to Pandaren of the opposite faction despite coming from the same fairly small island.
 You actually get given a faction-specific version of the language after leaving the Wandering Isle.

 Gambit Roulette: In the original game, Onyxia had an extremely complex scheme going on to manipulate herself into absolute control of the throne of Stormwind.
 This quest sequence was removed after King Varian Wrynn returned in Wrath of the Lich King and Onyxia's schemes were canonically thwarted.